twome/pinguno/readme.md

 - get min / max / mean / standard deviation of latencies for given time period of *sent and returned* pings
 	- stretch: latencies histogram

-### NEEDED FOR SELF-USAGE:

-- bugfix: updateOutage isn't recognising an outage that is continuing until the present (or the very last ping)
-	- HAPPENS IF YOU START DISCONNECTED TOO - ONLY RECOGNISES OUTAGE AFTER RECONNECTING
-	- probably isn't creating a trailing targetOutage

-- find cross-platform binaries of ping to bundle with app, or an npm one (w dependency management builtin)
-	- add instructions in-app if must be done by user
+- stretch: use windows inbuilt ping (for latency accuracy checking)
+	- the big problem: custom polling time & capturing / parsing separate ping attemps
+		- spawning / closing a new (sub)process for every ping attempt would probably suck ass performance-wise
 	- reliably detect windows and insert a /t flag on `ping` to make it ping continuously https://stackoverflow.com/questions/9028312/difference-between-ping-on-windows-and-ubuntu
 	- also need to parse the following:
 	> Reply from 192.168.239.132: bytes=32 time=100ms TTL=124